Jack Schore, Chief Executive Officer

 players” Dan Goldie, Former NCAA Champion and Wimbledon quarter finalist.

-Vicki Datlow, Program Director
+Vicki Datlow, General Manager and Program Director

 Vicki Datlow has been recognized by the USTA, the USPTA and the PTR with numerous awards for her outstanding efforts to grow the game she loves.
 Vicki Datlow has helped launch extraordinarily successful tennis camps and programs for some of the greatest coaches in the game, including Nick Bollettieri, Harry Hopman, Dennis Ralston and Jack Schore.
 She has also helped launch and direct highly successful programs in Maryland; at Forest Hills Swim and Tennis Club, Columbia Tennis Club and Aspen Hill Club.